JuliaLang/www.julialang.org/drafts/_posts/2012-02-13-why-we-created-julia.md

 In short, because we are greedy.

-All of us are Matlab experts;
+All of us are power Matlab users;
 some are Lisp hackers.
-Some are Pythonistas, others Rubyists.
+Some are Pythonistas, others Rubyists, some are Perl hackers.
-Some are masters of Perl one-liners.
-Some have used Mathematica since before we could grow facial hair.
+There are those of us who used Mathematica before we could grow facial hair.
-Some of us still can't grow facial hair.
+There are those who still can't grow facial hair.
-We've generated more R plots than any sane person should.
+We've generated more R plots than any sane people should.
 C is our desert island language.

 We love all of these languages;